 (9) Knowledge that any acts or omissions did or did not, as a matter of law, involve negligence is irrelevant…

 (10) …a person’s knowledge includes knowledge which he might reasonably have been expected to acquire:

 (a) from facts observable or ascertainable by him; or

 (b) from facts ascertainable by him with the help of appropriate expert advice…

-As will be seen from the case examples that follow, the results of applying this section in practice are not always predicable.
+As will be seen from the case examples that follow, the results of applying the secondary limitation period in practice are not always predicable.

 Hayward v Fawcett

 Here, on the advice of his accountants, the claimant had purchased an agricultural machinery business in 1994 and had invested heavily in it over several years.
 Before 6 December 1998 the claimant knew that his investment was lost and that the company was insolvent.
 However, it was not until December 1999 that the claimant first questioned the advice that he had received from his accountants in relation to the original purchase.
 In December 2001 the claimant commenced legal proceedings against his accountants, claiming damages for professional negligence.

 For the purposes of section 14A the claimant alleged that he first acquired knowledge in 1999, when it was first suggested to him that his accountants had been negligent.
 In contrast, his accountants alleged that he had acquired actual knowledge prior to December 1998 and more than three years before the proceedings had been commenced.
 By then, they alleged, the claimant had known that his losses were attributable to their alleged acts or omissions.